 Around 1997, Jason transitioned to performing primarily on the electric bass after receiving one as a Christmas gift in college.
 He continued to develop on the bass by studying with international touring and session bassist Denson Angulo.
 While living in Indiana, Jason performed with local acts including Andrew Cornelius, Carrie Revel, Jordan Pike, Unseen, and Nashville artist Ryan Wotherspoon as well as recording for various locally produced albums.

-For the last 6 years since relocating to Tucson in 2011, Jason has performed as a member of the bands V Lundon, Roll Acosta, Jacob Acosta Band, and Mason.
-He recorded all bass parts for the record 'Leather Shoes'. (‘Midnight Road’ 2017-Mason, ‘Desert Sounds’ 2018-Jacob Acosta).
+For the last 6 years since relocating to Tucson in 2011, Jason has performed as a member and recording bassist for the bands V Lundon, Roll Acosta, Mason, and Jacob Acosta Band. (‘Midnight Road’ 2017-Mason, ‘Desert Sounds’ 2018-Jacob Acosta).

 Mason is a group formed through the songwriting and guitar wizardry of the Arizona born artist Jacob Acosta.
 Once exclusively an instrumentalist, Jacob performed for over 6 years as a jazz saxophonist until he picked up the guitar and started singing in 2003, while spending a year in New Jersey.
 In 2006 he enrolled in the Fred Fox School of Music at the University of Arizona in Tucson to get his degree in Music Education.
 In 2008 Jacob began his professional career in Tucson, as the lead singer of the indie rock group, Race You There.
 Together these shoe-gazers released one full length album (‘Acts of Treason’ 2009), and two EP’s (‘Catalyst’ 2011, ‘Bisbee Royale Live EP’ 2013).